Stephens Island (Torres Strait): European contact

 In September 1792, Captain William Bligh, in charge of the British Navy ships Providence and Assistant, visited Torres Strait and mapped the main reefs and channels.
 Bligh gave Stephens Island its name.
 In 1793, the merchant vessel Shah Hormuzear and the whaler anchored off Darnley Island.
-A party of 6 sailors were killed by the Islanders when they were discovered polluting Darnley Island’s only supply of fresh water.
+A party of 6 sailors were killed by the Islanders when they were discovered polluting Darnley Island's only supply of fresh water.
 In retaliation the Captains Alt and Bampton ordered the destruction of huts, canoes and gardens on Darnley Island and several Islanders were killed.
 Captains Alt and Bampton next travelled to Stephens Island in search of a boat which went missing during the attack.
 The Ugarem-Le shot arrows at the sailors when they landed on the Island.
 The crew returned with gunfire and set fire to a village on Stephens Island.

 In the early 1860s, beche-de-mer (sea cucumber) and pearling boats began working the reefs of Torres Strait.
 In June 1879, the Queensland Coast Islands Act 1879 was passed by the Queensland Government, allowing it to claim all Torres Strait islands including Stephens Island, beyond the previous 60 mile limit.
 This Act enabled the Queensland Government to control and regulate the beche-de-mer and pearling industries, which previously had operated outside its jurisdiction.
 A beche-de-mer station was established on Stephens Island in the 1880s by a man named Wilson.

-Torres Strait Islanders refer to the arrival of London Missionary Society (LMS) missionaries at Erub in July 1871 as "the Coming of the Light".
+Torres Strait Islanders refer to the arrival of London Missionary Society (LMS) missionaries at Erub in July 1871 as "the Coming of the Light" and is celebrated each year with the Coming of the Light Festival.
 Around 1900, the LMS missionary Rev. Walker established a philanthropic business scheme named Papuan Industries Limited (PIL).
 PIL encouraged Islander communities to co-operatively rent or purchase their own pearl luggers or "company boats".
 The "company boats" were used to harvest pearl shells and beche-de-mer, which was sold and distributed by PIL.
 The people of Stephens Island made arrangements to purchase their first company boat in 1905.
 Company boats provided Islanders with income and a sense of community pride and also improved transport and communication between the islands.

 In November 1912, 800 acres of land on Stephens Island were officially gazetted as an Aboriginal reserve by the Queensland Government.
 Many other Torres Strait Islands were gazetted as Aboriginal reserves at the same time.
 By 1918, a Protector of Aboriginals had been appointed to Thursday Island and during the 1920s and 1930s racial legislation was strictly applied to Torres Strait Islanders, enabling the government to remove Islanders to reserves and missions across Queensland.
 A government school was built on Stephens Island in 1925.